jKm00/cloud-service-portfolio/documentation/pipeline-report.md

       #Build the application using Maven
       - name: Build with Maven
         run: mvn -B package -DskipTests --file pom.xml
-        working-directory: ./portfolio-api
+        working-directory: ./spring-boot
       # Upload build version of application
       - name: Upload JAR
-        #This uploads artifacts from your workflow allowing you to share data between jobs and store data once a workflow is complete.
+        # This uploads artifacts from your workflow allowing you to share data between jobs and store data once a workflow is complete.
         uses: actions/upload-artifact@v2
         with:
-          name: portfolio-api
+          name: api
-          #From this path
+          # From this path
-          path: portfolio-api/target/portfolio-api-1.0.jar
+          path: spring-boot/target/skytjenester-docker-demo-1.0.jar

   # Deploy application to azure
   deploy: